PoomK/Sneaker-Price-Predictor/SneakerNameAndWording/README.md

 <h2>To Do</h2>

-- [x] Try to get name of one sneaker and split it into arryas
+- [x] Try to get name of one sneaker and split it into an array
 - [ ] Get multiple sneaker names and create many arrays
 - [ ] Create model for determing sneaker price based on certain words e.g. Off-white, Supreme, Yeezy
 - [ ] Test model